 Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

-Unfortunately, wrinkling and aging is a natural part of life which can’t be avoided—but it can be delayed.
+While loss of skin laxity is a natural part of life that can’t be avoided — it can be delayed.
 Learning how to get rid of crow’s feet can be done, and we’ve compiled various crow’s feet treatments you can try, ranging from a natural acid to eye renewal cream, store-bought products to professional procedures.
-First, we’ll break down what causes crow’s feet so you’ll be better able to avoid them, then dive into advice on how to prevent crow’s feet altogether.

-What Is “Crow’s Feet”?
+What Are “Crow’s Feet”?

 Crow's feet around eye area

 To start, crow’s feet are the thin lines that you begin to see form around your eyes, primarily the outer corners.
-You may be curious as to why they are called crow’s feet?
+You may be curious as to why they are called crow’s feet.
 When these fine lines form, they often appear as a crow’s foot on the outer corner of your eyes, hence “crow’s feet”.

-1. Dynamic lines are contributed with your underlying muscles.
+1. Dynamic lines are associated with your underlying muscles.
 Therefore, every smile, frown, or facial expression you make contributes to your dynamic lines, as they are outlined around those expressions.
 This is the most common type of crow’s feet wrinkles because typically every person has them, and some may grumble about the stubborn ones on their forehead from squinting.

 2. Static facial lines are present all the time.
 This type of crow’s feet wrinkles develop from sun damage, squinting, or frowning for more extended periods.